Merck Manual

 MUTYH polyposis syndrome

 MUTYH polyposis syndrome is a rare genetic disorder that is an uncommon cause of colorectal cancer.
 It is due to genetic mutations of the MUTYH gene.
 More than half of the people who have this syndrome develop colorectal cancer starting in their 60s.
-They are also at increased risk of developing other types of cancer, such as other digestive tract and bone cancers, and also cancer of the ovaries, bladder, thyroid, and skin.
+They are also at increased risk of developing other types of cancer, such as other digestive tract cancers, bone cancers, and also cancer of the ovaries, bladder, thyroid, and skin.

 Symptoms of Colorectal Cancer